Glossary of Global Health Agreement Terms

 Alternative Three: All individuals have access to affordable, high-quality, culturally and linguistically appropriate care in a timely manner.
 (Latino Coalition for Healthy California, Equitable Health Care Access).

 The adaptation of prices that are charged by the manufacturer or seller to countries with different purchasing power.
 (WHO, Equitable Access to Essential Medicines: A Framework for Collective Action).

-Background Technology that is (i) owned, controlled, or developed by the grantee, or in-licensed with the right to sublicense; and (ii) either incorporated into a Funded Development or reasonably required to exercise the license to Funded Developments.
-Grantee is required to retain sufficient rights in the Funded Developments and Essential Background Technology to grant this license.
-Grantee must ensure this license survives the assignment or transfer of Funded Developments or Essential Background Technology.
-(Gates Foundation Humanitarian License FAQs).
+Background Technology that is (i) owned, controlled, or developed by [the grantee], or in-licensed with the right to sublicense; and (ii) either incorporated into a Funded Development or reasonably required to exercise the license to Funded Developments.
+(Gates Foundation Global Access Commitment and Humanitarian License Clauses).

 To make, have made, import, use, sell, or offer for sale, including to research, Develop, Commercialize, register, Manufacture, have Manufactured, hold, or keep (whether for disposal or otherwise), have used, export, transport, distribute, promote, market, or have sold or otherwise dispose of.
 (AbbVie and Medicines Patent Pool License Agreement, §1.6).

 Alternative One: With respect to a particular Product, any use that is consistent with the label approved by the FDA or applicable foreign regulatory authority in the country of sale for the therapeutic use of such Product.
 (Medicines Patent Pool and Gilead Amended and Restated License Agreement, §1.6).